 One day, one of my favorite clients was extremely upset when I handed her a late invoice.
 She said to me, “Brittany, you are not a businesswoman, you are a dog walker.”
 These words really stung.
 I put my whole life into being the best dog walker that I could be, but it was true.
 I was not running a streamlined business.
-I was behind on invoicing, I had no systems in place, and I had no help.
+I was behind on invoicing, I had no systems in place, and I had no help, even just a mobile invoice printer would have helped a long way at that point.
 I felt like I was drowning.
 A friend of mine told me to read The E-Myth by Michael E. Gerber and this book really changed my life.
 In the book, Gerber explains that you have to work “on” your business and not just “in” it.
 You can’t just be a dog walker, you have to be a mindful business owner too.
 You need systems and processes so that you can hire a team and bring on more customers without compromising your quality of service.

 It sounded easy enough, I needed to build a team.
 But how do I trust them?
 How do I know that every dog got walked and no mistakes were made?
 How do I not get cut out?
 That’s when I started searching for the perfect software, but couldn’t find it.
 When Uber and other on-demand apps came out, I really wanted to get my hands on the same technology for my business.
 So I decided to pack the last ten years of trying to make my life easier into one easy, simple to use mobile business platform called Handlr.

 With the Handlr business dashboard and connected team app and customer app, you can seamlessly handle the following:

 Automate scheduling and dispatching of your dog walkers